 In terms of total assets, the banking sector continues to dominate the financial system with Banks 66.1%, followed by the pension, insurance, and microfinance with 17%, 9.7%, and 6.4, respectively.

 Rwanda’s priorities are to increase long-term savings and credit to the private sector to 30% of GDP.
-This will be achieved by enhancing savings mobilization, especially long-term savings and mobilization long-term capital for investment.
+This will be achieved by enhancing savings mobilization, especially long-term savings and mobilization of long-term capital for investment.

 - An International/Global bank represented in Rwanda will be in a position to support large projects initiated by both government and private sectors.
 This will include financing through syndication or directly and also transaction advisory services.

-- The Rwandan economy presents various opportunities for the bank representative office to introduce to the wider bank group.
-These opportunities range from Trade Finance, investment management, corporate structuring, corporate finance, Treasury and Pension Fund Management and asset finance, to mention but a few.
+- The Rwandan economy presents various opportunities for the representative bank office to introduce to the wider bank group.
+These opportunities range from Trade Finance, investment management, corporate structuring, corporate finance, Treasury and Pension Fund Management, and asset finance, to mention but a few.

 Several innovations/products (weather-based crop insurance, warehouse receipt schemes, etc.) can be introduced to improve value chains within the agriculture sector.

 Small and Medium Enterprises are the lead drivers of job creation and economic development in Rwanda.
 If the business environment for these firms can be improved, they can become more profitable, increase in size, and tap into regional and global markets.

 Financial institutions experienced in SME financing such as private equity and venture capital funds will help to increase access to finance for this category of enterprises.

 Commercial REITs present a massive opportunity for the Rwandan Market, especially financing and supply options for affordable housing, shopping malls, hotels, and offices.

 Also, our business and financial ecosystem offers access to products and services that are conducive for activities such as Fund Management; Private Equity Investments and Global Trading